My Story

 March 2016.
 Earned my commission in the U.S. Marine Corps.
 Here I learned to focus, drown out the background noise, and have a thick skin.
 Many that were stronger, smarter, and faster than I, that were with me on day 1, were not with me on graduation day; it’s not always the strongest who triumph, but those who want it the most.
 What I learned here laid a foundation for my future successes.

 Began to travel.
 I got out of my comfort zone through solo travel.
-I made new friends, exhilarating experiences, and made unforgettable moments while backpacking through Europe and Asia
+I made new friends, exhilarating experiences, and made unforgettable moments while backpacking through Europe and Asia.

 Began waking up early.
 At first I woke up early because my job required it, but when I began taking personal development seriously, I made it a point to win the morning.